Jumanos: 16th century

+17th century

 The Jumano of the late 17th century sought an alliance with the Spanish.
 They were under pressure from the Lipan Apache and Mescalero Apache advancing from the north, and drought had adversely affected the agricultural yields and the buffalo herds in their territory.
 The Jumano asked for Christian missions to be established in their territory; they tried to mediate between the Spanish and other tribes.
 The Spanish visited them in the homeland on the Concho River in 1629, 1650, and 1654.
 In 1654, the Spanish of the Diego de Guadalajara expedition aided the Jumano in a battle against the Cuitaos (probably the Wichita) and gained a rich harvest of bison skins.
 In the 1680s, the Jumano chief Juan Sabeata was prominent in forging trade and religious ties with the Spanish.
 In the latter part of the 17th century, the colonists seem to have lost interest in the Jumano, transferring their priorities to the Caddo of east Texas.
 The Caddo were more numerous and of greater concern to the Spanish because the French were trying to establish a trading foothold among them.

+18th century

-In the early 18th century, the Jumano tried to create an alliance with their historic enemies the Apache.
-By 1729, the Spanish were referring to the two tribes as the Apache Jumanos.
-By 1750, the Jumano had nearly disappeared from the historic record as a distinct people; they appeared to have been absorbed by bands of Lipan and Mescalero Apache, Caddo, and Wichita; died of infectious diseases, or become detribalized when living at Spanish missions in Central Texas.
-If Flores' speculation is correct, they may have migrated north to the Black Hills region and emerged on the southern Plains about 1800 as the Kiowa.
+In the early 18th century, the Jumano tried to create an alliance with their historical enemies the Apache.
+By 1729, the Spanish referred to the two tribes as the Apache Jumanos.
+By 1750, the Jumano had nearly disappeared from the historical record as a distinct people.
+They appeared to have been absorbed by bands of Lipan and Mescalero Apache, Caddo, and Wichita; died of infectious diseases, or become detribalized when living at Spanish missions in Central Texas.
+If Flores' speculation is correct, they may have migrated north to the Black Hills region and emerged on the Southern Plains about 1800 as the Kiowa.

-Descendants

-European-American scholars have long considered the Jumano extinct as a people.
-In the 21st century, some families in Texas have identified as Apache-Jumano.
-As of 2013, they have registered 300 members in the United States and seek to be recognized as a tribe.
-The tribal chieftain, Gabriel Carrasco, said he believed there could be another 3,000 people who would qualify.
+Language

+Scholars have been unable to determine what language family the language was spoken by the historic Jumano belongs to, but Uto-Aztecan, Tanoan, and Athabascan have been suggested.
+A wordlist was recorded by Fray Nicolas Lopez in 1684, but it has been lost.
+Only four other words are known.